joreilly/PeopleInSpace/README.md

 * JVM (small Ktor back end service + `Main.kt` in `common` module)

-It makes use of basic API (http://open-notify.org/Open-Notify-API/People-In-Space/) to show list of people currently in space (inspired by https://kousenit.org/2019/12/19/a-few-astronomical-examples-in-kotlin/)!
+It makes use of basic API (http://open-notify.org/Open-Notify-API/People-In-Space/) to show list of people currently in space and also the position of the International Space Station (inspired by https://kousenit.org/2019/12/19/a-few-astronomical-examples-in-kotlin/)!
 The list is shown on Android using **Jetpack Compose**, on iOS using **SwiftUI** and on Web using Kotlin/JS React wrapper.

 Related posts: